ExtendRealityLtd/VRTK/Assets/VRTK/Source/SDK/Daydream/ABOUT.md

 * Add Daydream prefab from Assets/VRTK/Examples/ExampleResources/Prefabs/SDKSetups/ as a child of "SDK_Setups"
 * In Hierarchy, create an Empty named "[VRTK_Scripts]"
 * Add a child Empty named "RightController"
+* Set "RightController" as Right Controller Script Alias in VRTK_SDKManager
 * Note, Daydream supports only one controller, LeftController will not be used.
 If present, can be disabled or deleted.
 * Daydream (SDK_Setup)
 	* In Inspector, choose Quick Select SDK: Daydream